 - Suicide rates that outpace the civilian population due to disconnection and isolation

 In tackling these wellness challenges and others, Dixon Center supports research, has been and is currently expanding existing programs, and initiating services where none existed before for effective, scientifically proven wellness strategies.
-Through its advisory services, Dixon Center has created an expansive network of problem-solvers that have committed themselves to improving the wellness of veterans and their families in the following areas:
+Dixon Center has created an expansive network of problem-solvers that have committed themselves to improving the wellness of veterans and their families in the following areas:

 - Mental and behavioral treatment